Last updated on May 27, 2012 by Dan Nanni

 You can install Cloudera Manager on Redhat-compatible systems as well as Ubuntu/Debian systems.
-However, Cloudera Manager can only support cluster nodes which are based on Redhat/CentOS.
-Therefore you need to install Redhat or CentOS on every cluster node, to be able to have them managed by Cloudera Manager.
+However, Cloudera Manager can only support cluster nodes which are based on CentOS/RHEL.
+Therefore you need to install CentOS or RHEL on every cluster node, to be able to have them managed by Cloudera Manager.

 In this example, I will show you how to install and configure HDFS and Hadoop using CDH3 (CDH version 3).
 I assume that there are one Cloudera Manager node, five cluster nodes, and (optionally) one client node (which will access Hadoop cluster).

 First, disable SELinux on all cluster nodes, and reboot them:

 Make sure that every cluster node as well as Cloudera Manager node has a fully qualified domain name (FQDN) in

 /etc/hosts file of every cluster node as well as Cloudera Manager node include FQDNs of all nodes as follows.
 Otherwise, you may not be able to add cluster nodes to Cloudera Manager.

 192.168.212.10 manager.mydomain.com 192.168.212.11 node0.mydomain.com 192.168.212.12 node1.mydomain.com 192.168.212.13 node2.mydomain.com 192.168.212.14 node3.mydomain.com 192.168.212.15 node4.mydomain.com

 Make sure to mount the partition used for data storage in each cluster node with "noatime" option.
 With noatime, read access to a file will no longer result in an update to the atime information associated with the file.
 For example, /etc/fstab in each cluster node can have:

 /dev/sdb1 ext4 noatime 1 1